revelaction/mankidown/README.md

 The structure of the markdown file is simple:

 - Each H1 Heading element is imported as an Anki note
 - H1 Heading elements can contain (in the header line) Anki tags separated by space.
+Anki will apply those tags to the note.
 - H2 Heading elements are imported as Anki note type fields.
-- The H2 Headings of the first note should contain the Anki field to be mapped.
+- The H2 Headings of the first note SHOULD contain the Anki field to be mapped.
 - The H2 Headings of the rest of the notes should not contain words.
 Its Anki field is derived from the first note.

-## Run mankidown
+## 2) Run mankidown

 Run mankidown indicating the Anki note type, the deck, and optional tags: